Muny1re1/Andy_P1_project/README.md

 ## Project setup instructions.
 I followed these steps to create this project.
   1. Cloned my git repository to the terminal.
+  2. added necessary files.
-  2. Navigated to it using cd code.
+  3. Navigated to it using cd code.
-  3. opened in vs code and started working on the code itself.
+  4. opened in vs code and started working on the code itself.
 ## link to my site
 [live site here] https://muny1re1.github.io/Andy_P1_project/
 ## copyright and license